 La Residence, Siem Reap

-A good place to relax after a full day at the temples is the swimming pool.
+Relax A good place to relax in La Résidence d'Angkor, after a full day at the temples is the swimming pool.
 A stone lion spitting water, guards the shallow end.
 Two sides of the pool are surrounded by lounge chairs while the rest with an assortment of tropical plants.
-Clean towels are laid on the sun beds and complimentary sunscreen is provided.
-While relaxing by the pool, waiters would come round every once in a while and surprise you with a plate of fresh local fruit - on the house.
+There’s a small gym and an impressive range of treatments at the lustrous Kong Kea Spa, along with a steam room and sauna.

 Experience The hotel conducts complimentary daily activities such as tours of galleries with a local and morning Almsgiving to saffron-robed Buddhist monks.
 Bicycle tours and half-day cooking classes can also be arranged.
 Check front desk at the La Résidence d'Angkor for day temple tours to Angkor Wat, Angkor Thom, Ta Phrom and surrounding sites with English-speaking guide.

 Location Belmond La Résidence d'Angkor is a Khmer-style boutique hotel, ideally located in the heart of Cambodia's Siem Reap.
 Housed within a walled garden with shaded paths and lotus ponds, its a short 15-minutes ride from the Angkor Wat temple complex, one of South East Asia's most stunning attractions.

 Getting There There are no direct flights to Cambodia from the UK, but good connections are available from major Asian destinations.
 You can fly with Thai Airways to Bangkok and from there fly either to Phnom Penh or Siem Reap on a one-hour flight.
 Belmond La Résidence d'Angkor is 20-minute drive from Siem Reap airport.